ewanc26/website/content/blog/logistics-of-lycanthropy.md

 ---
-title: "Logistics of Lycanthropy and its Romanticisation"
-summary: "An analysis of the logistical nature of the lycanthropic curse, and how it's changed over time."
+ShowToc: true
+aliases:
+- /blog/logistics-of-lycanthropy/
-date: 2024-01-24T04:26:42Z
+date: 2024-01-24 04:26:42+00:00
 draft: false
+summary: An analysis of the logistical nature of the lycanthropic curse, and how it's changed over time.
-tags: ['Werewolves', 'History']
+tags:
-ShowToc: true
+- Werewolves
+- History
+title: Logistics of Lycanthropy and its Romanticisation
 ---

 Most people ***really*** don't realise the actual logistics of a lycanthropic curse, in the modern age, do they?